My-Random-Thoughts/Server-QA-Checks/README.md

 # Server QA Checks

 The QA Checks (aka scripts) came about as a need to verify the build of new servers into different environments.
 All servers should be built from a standard gold build image; however this image still lacks many of the additional tools and configuration settings that are needed before a server can be taken in to support.

 The scripts are written using the Microsoft PowerShell scripting language, with a minimum version of 2.
 This is due to Windows Server 2008 R2 (the lowest supported operating system) having this version installed by default.

-The scripts can be run on any Windows operating system as long as PowerShell version 2 is installed, and the PowerShell command window is run with administrative privileges, the only officially supported operating systems however are listed below...
+The scripts can be run on any Windows operating system as long as PowerShell version 2 is installed, and the PowerShell command window is run with administrative privileges.
+The only officially supported operating systems however are listed below...

 ## Supported Operating Systems
 - Windows Server 2008 R2